19Andrei97/One-of-Twenty/README.md

 ### General
 - Re-check all objects for dynamic allocation of big objects.
+- Separate components from helpers.

+### Components
+- Convert HUD components into classes.

+### HUD
+- Implement multiples HUD levels.

 ### MapGenerator
+- IMPORTANT: Convert all coords to be tile.
+Use world coords only on render
 - Add rivers?
 - Add possibility to increase depths and heights.
 - Improve getting resources for entities.
 - FIX: different noise map for each resource?
 - Add option to create an island.
+- Change map on entity action.
+CHECK setTileColor, added map for tiles
+- Update chunk unload to double check if no entity or changes are present.

 ### Game
 - Implement a `Scene` class, pass inputs to scenes.